sergmain/metaheuristic-docs/p/description-of-dispatcher-yaml.md

 ```

-Sample \#4, Processor is working at weekend only (from 0:00 till 23:59).
+Sample \#4, Processor is working at the weekend only (from 0:00 till 23:59).
 Policy is strict.

 ```yaml